ToniIsmaili/Weather-Data-Analysis-and-Visualization/README.md

 You can use any publicly available weather dataset.
 One such example is the Daily Global Historical Climatology Network (GHCN-Daily) dataset, which contains daily weather observations from thousands of land surface stations across the globe.

 Steps:
-1. Data Collection: Download a weather dataset or access it through an API.
+1. <b>Data Collection:</b> Download a weather dataset or access it through an API.
-2. Data Cleaning and Preparation:
+2. <b>Data Cleaning and Preparation:</b>
- Load the data using Pandas.
+  Load the data using Pandas.
- Clean the data by handling missing values, erroneous entries, and data types.
+  Clean the data by handling missing values, erroneous entries, and data types.
-3. Data Analysis:
+3. <b>Data Analysis:</b>
- Calculate statistical summaries like mean, median, mode, minimum, and maximum temperature.
+  Calculate statistical summaries like mean, median, mode, minimum, and maximum temperature.
- Analyze more complex patterns like seasonal changes or yearly trends in temperature or precipitation.
+  Analyze more complex patterns like seasonal changes or yearly trends in temperature or precipitation.

-4. Data Visualization:
+4. <b>Data Visualization:</b>
- Create line graphs to show temperature changes over time.
+  Create line graphs to show temperature changes over time.
- Use bar charts to compare average monthly rainfall or temperatures.
+  Use bar charts to compare average monthly rainfall or temperatures.
- Optional: Create more complex visualizations like heatmaps or geographical plots if the dataset includes location data.
+  Optional: Create more complex visualizations like heatmaps or geographical plots if the dataset includes location data.

-5. Interpretation: Write a brief report interpreting the results of your analysis and visualizations.
+5. <b>Interpretation:</b> Write a brief report interpreting the results of your analysis and visualizations.
 Discuss any interesting trends or patterns you observed.

 Deliverables:
 1. Python Code: A well-documented Python script that performs data cleaning, analysis, and visualization.
 2. Report: A document or a set of slides that summarizes your methodology, findings, and interpretations of the data.
 Advanced Extensions (Optional):
- Perform comparative analysis between different years or locations.
+  Perform comparative analysis between different years or locations.
- Use more advanced visualization techniques like interactive plots.
+  Use more advanced visualization techniques like interactive plots.
- Implement data fetching through a live API to get real-time weather data.
+  Implement data fetching through a live API to get real-time weather data.
 Learning Outcomes:
- Understand how to manipulate and process data using Pandas.
+  Understand how to manipulate and process data using Pandas.
- Gain experience in visualizing data and interpreting patterns in datasets.
+  Gain experience in visualizing data and interpreting patterns in datasets.
- Learn to document and present findings in a coherent and understandable manner.
+  Learn to document and present findings in a coherent and understandable manner.

 This project is designed to be flexible, allowing you to scale the complexity based on your comfort level with Python and data analysis.
 It provides a practical application of Python in a